 ☝️ In addition, Supersprint cycling will be developed to 1 lap of 5 km.

-In the test that takes place in France, where Frederick Van Lierde will look for his sixth victory in the race, the head of the department has forced to cut the test by leaving it with distance 3,8 km of swimming, 152 km of cycling and 30 km of running.
+In the test that takes place in France, where Frederick Van Lierde will seek its sixth victory in the test, the head of the department has forced to cut the test leaving it with the distance 3,8 km of swimming, 152 km of cycling and 30 km of running.